 Farmers should consult with their seed dealer and review University Extension field trials to evaluate corn hybrid options and traits to help control southern corn leaf beetle.
 Although there is no trait that controls southern corn leaf beetle, using hybrids that will help control other insect pests can decrease your odds of misidentifying another pest as responsible for feeding damage if southern corn leaf beetle is the true culprit.

 The best approach to managing southern corn leaf beetle is prevention.

 While this insect may not be a significant pest every year, when a severe infestation does occur – and it can – farmers need to be ready.
 Seed treatment is a good risk management measure.
 Under low to moderate southern corn leaf beetle pressure, there are insecticide seed treatments labeled to protect against this pest.

 Under heavy beetle pressure, seed treatments may not offer enough protection.
 That’s when good scouting will help to make the decision if an insecticide treatment may be warranted.

 Baythroid® XL insecticide, a pyrethroid, performs on a broad spectrum of corn insect pests, with fast knockdown and long residual control.
 At-planting application is recommended; however, Baythroid XL can be used all season long.
 Application timing should be based on careful scouting and local economic thresholds.
 Follow IPM guidelines to effectively use postemergence insecticides as needed and manage insecticide resistance in combination with other control practices.

-Visit our corn section to learn more about insect control options in corn, including Poncho/VOTiVO and Baythroid XL, or contact your local Bayer representative.
+To learn more about insect control options in corn, including Baythroid XL, contact your local Bayer representative.